lune-climate/spreadsheet-offset-tool/README.md

 * It ensures that an appropriate [client account](https://docs.lune.co/key-concepts/client-accounts) exists and it has its [sustainability page](https://docs.lune.co/guides/share-your-impact) configured with your logo on it
-* Offets 2 kg of CO2 on a portfolio following Oxford Offsetting Principles
+* Places an order on a portfolio following Oxford Offsetting Principles
 * Presents the order id and the sustainability page URL in the same CSV file as new columns

 The offsets will be retired under the name of your choice (common for all orders)